-- TIP: A less expensive way- without the need to register a Chinese company – is hosting your website in Singapore or Hongkong to get the best speed in China.
+TIP: A less expensive way- without the need to register a Chinese company – is to host your website in Singapore, Seoul/South Korea, or Hongkong to get the best speed in China.

 As Chinese e-commerce is booming, make sure you are doing business in China efficiently.
 This includes setting up a website tailor-made to the preferences of Chinese customers and targeted marketing.

 How to Make a Website Load Faster in China – The Takeaway